 FAQs About Advocate For Cats

-Advocate for Cats is a highly effective treatment for controlling external and internal parasites as claimed by its manufacturer Bayer.
-It solves the most common problem pets have to deal with i.e. fleas and with so many products already in demand for parasite control, Advocate has created its own niche in the market.
-Here are some common questions asked about this product by the customers that will help others to clear their doubts as well.
+Advocate for Cats is a highly effective treatment for controlling external and internal parasites.
+It solves the most common problem pets have to deal with, i.e., fleas parasitic infections, and with so many products already in demand for parasite control, Advocate has created its own niche in the market.
+Here are some common questions asked about this product by our customers that will help others to clear their doubts.

-Advocate is a topical solution which is used to kill fleas, flea larvae, ear mites, lice and intestinal worms like roundworms, whipworms and lungworms.
-This product is also effectively used for the treatment of Sarcoptic mange and prevention of heartworms in cats.
+Advocate is a topical parasite treatment for cats used to treat or prevent fleas, flea larvae, ear mites, lungworms, and intestinal worms like roundworms and, hookworms.
+This product is also effectively used for the treatment of feline mange mites and prevention of heartworms in cats.

 How Does Advocate Kill Fleas and Worms?

-Advocate has Imidacloprid and Moxidectin which are antiparasiticides.
-These chemicals penetrate through the skin and are distributed to all the organs.
-Imidacloprid spreads into the lipid layers of the skin and targets the fleas whereas Moxidectin kills the intestinal worms.
-Both of these ingredients act on the central nervous system of the parasites which causes paralysis and ultimately leads to death of the critter.
+Advocate has Imidacloprid and Moxidectin which are effective parasiticides.
+These chemicals penetrate through the cat’s skin and are distributed to all the organs.
+Imidacloprid spreads into the lipid layers of the skin and targets the fleas, whereas Moxidectin is systemically spread in the body tissues to kill the internal parasites.
+Both of these ingredients act on the central nervous system of the parasites which causes paralysis and ultimately leads to the death of the critters.

-Advocate for cat is a monthly treatment which means it should be used only once a month.
+Advocate for Cats is a monthly treatment, which means it should be used only once a month.
 Reapplication of the treatment is not recommended as the product remains effective for complete one month.
-In severe cases of infestation, retreatment may be required but it is important to consult the vet before taking any decision.
+In severe cases of infestation, retreatment may be required, but it is important to consult the vet before taking any decision.

 Can Advocate Be Used For Ticks?